anoobbacker/leaderboard-html-css-js/README.md

 # Overview
-Created this after going through the pain of building custom things to calculate the leaderboard during the world cup 2018.
+Created this after going through the pain of building custom things to calculate the leaderboard during the World Cup 2018, & Euro Cup 2020.
 This can be used as the dashboard for the social betting between friends.
 The web pages are constructed using bootstrap  design for using on mobile devices.

 # Usage
 I used Typeform to collect all the prediction scores from my friends and then uploaded them in the CSV files under `data` folder.
 One file `predict.csv` captures the predictions by friends.
 Another file `results.csv` captures the outcome of the match results.